Programmher/waitstaff/README.md

 `waitstaff` requires a port on the command line, preceded by a colon and optionally a hostname, like `waitstaff localhost:8080` or `waitstaff :8080`.
 If the hostname is missing, it will default to `localhost`.

+### help

+If provided `-h` or `--help`, `waitstaff` will list all supported options.
+In the event that `waitstaff` doesn't understand the given parameters, it will behave as though help were requested, after a whiny message.

 ### quiet

 Optionally, an argument to refrain from conversational output can be provided: either `-q` or `--quiet`.

 ### timeout

-Optionally, an argument to specify timeout in milliseconds can be provided, in one of three forms:
+Optionally, an argument to specify timeout in milliseconds can be provided, in one of several forms:

 - `-t <timeout>`
+- `-t=<timeout>`
+- `--timeout <timeout>`
 - `--timeout=<timeout>`
-- `--timeout <timeout>`

 The `timeout` can be any positive integer or zero.
 Positive numbers are treated as milliseconds to wait before exiting with an error code.
 Zero is treated as an instruction to wait until interrupted.